 Ok, now that we got those semantics out of the way, time for the verdict…..

 I preface this review with the fact that the recipe posted below is the recipe from The Standard Grill – it by no means is my recipe….and I have followed the recipe verbatim…with that being said, I had a few issues with this recipe and a few triumphs….

 1. Having never made this before, the Crème Fraiche glaze calls for the juice of 1 lemon.
 Only one problem, this makes the glaze WAY too liquid.
 The second you go to baste the chicken with the glaze, it literally drips off the chicken and doesn’t slather at all.
-The chicken is like teflon for glaze.
+The chicken is like Teflon for glaze.
 MAJOR FAIL.
-Unforunately the recipe doesn’t give a specific quantity of lemon juice (ie. 1 Tablespoon of lemon juice), it just says 1 lemon, but lemons vary in size and therefore vary in the amount of liquid they produce….
+Unfortunately the recipe doesn’t give a specific quantity of lemon juice (ie. 1 Tablespoon of lemon juice), it just says 1 lemon, but lemons vary in size and therefore vary in the amount of liquid they produce….